-In this paper, we present a multidimensional trellis coded modulation scheme for a high rate 2×2 multiple-input multiple-output (MIMO) system over slow fading channels.
+Abstract-In this paper, we present a concatenated coding scheme for a high rate $2 \times 2$ multiple-input multiple-output (MIMO) system over slow fading channels.
+The inner code is the Golden code and the outer code is a trellis code.
 Set partitioning of the Golden code [2] is designed specifically to increase the minimum determinant.
 The branches of the outer trellis code are labeled with these partitions.
 Viterbi algorithm is applied for trellis decoding.
-In order to compute the branch metrics a sphere decoder is used.
+In order to compute the branch metrics a lattice sphere decoder is used.
 The general framework for code optimization is given.
-Performance of the proposed scheme is evaluated by simulation and it is shown that it achieves significant performance gains over uncoded Golden code.
+The performance of the proposed concatenated scheme is evaluated by simulation.
+It is shown that the proposed scheme achieves significant performance gains over uncoded Golden code.1